 The first important feature that separates the Bruntmor from other Dutch ovens at this price point is hiding on the underside of the lid, where you’ll notice ridges instead of a flat surface.
 In Dutch-oven parlance, this is called a “self-basting” lid: those little protrusions are said to be crucial in collecting steam, so moisture can drip back down on whatever you’re cooking.
 Bruntmor borrows the lid construction from high-end French cookware maker Staub, but achieves nearly the same results at a fraction of the cost.
 Add in a tight seal that locks in heat, and we found that you can cook at a lower heat setting and still maintain a steady, rolling simmer.

 But keep in mind: The smaller the capacity, the smaller the cooking surface.
 The Bruntmor lost a few points for a cooking surface that’s just over 11 inches in diameter.
-For stew, we ended up searing a pound of beef (cut into one-inch cubes) in two and a half batches, which added significant time to the recipe.
-On the positive side, the Bruntmor’s seven-inch walls are high enough to prevent food splatters.
+For stew, we ended up searing a pound of beef (cut into 1-inch cubes) in 2 1/2 batches, which added significant time to the recipe.
+On the positive side, the Bruntmor’s 7-inch walls are high enough to prevent food splatters.
 Wide handles also make the Bruntmor easier to transport than other Dutch ovens we tested, which all have small, ill-conceived grips.

 If you’re really looking for a deal, our runner-up in the $ price range, the enameled cast-iron Dutch oven from AmazonBasics, lost to the Bruntmor by a surprisingly narrow margin.
 We preferred the Bruntmor for its size, heft, and heat conductivity; simply put, it browned and braised beef better.